dechamps/ASIO401/CONFIGURATION.md

 size.

-The ASIO buffer size is also used as the PortAudio "front" (user) buffer size, as FlexASIO bridges the two.
+The ASIO buffer size is also used as the PortAudio "front" (user) buffer size, as ASIO401 bridges the two.
 Note that, for various technical reasons and depending on the backend and settings used (especially the [`suggestedLatencySeconds` option][suggestedLatencySeconds]), there are many scenarios where additional buffers will be inserted in the audio pipeline